flyteorg/flyte/rfc/system/0000-caching-of-offloaded-objects.md

 It's worth noting that this is a strictly opt-in feature, controlled at the level of Type Transformers.
 In other words, annotating types for which Type Transformers are not marked as opted in will be a no-op.

 In the backend, during the construction of the cache key, prior to calling data catalog, in case the `hash` field is set, we will use it to represent the literal, otherwise we will keep [the current behavior](https://github.com/flyteorg/flyteidl/blob/master/protos/flyteidl/core/literals.proto#L68-L79).
+A similar reasoning applies to the local executions case.

 ### Adding the hash to FlyteIDL